James O. Pawelski, Principal Investigator and Project Director, University of Pennsylvania

 Sarah Sidoti, Associate Director of Operations, University of Pennsylvania

-Sarah Sidoti is the Assistant Director of the Humanities and Human Flourishing Project.
+Sarah Sidoti is the Associate Director of Operations of the Humanities and Human Flourishing Project.
 Sarah oversees the Humanities and Human Flourishing Project’s publishing program, events, communication, and general administration as well as contributes to its strategic vision and fundraising efforts.
-She joined the project in 2017 with a background extending across the arts and humanities and with several years of experience in academic publishing (the most recent five as a Managing Editor for Arts and Humanities Journals at Routledge, Taylor & Francis).
+She joined the project in 2017 with a background extending across the arts and humanities and with several years of experience in academic publishing.
 Her interest in this project is rooted in belief that the arts and humanities are essential for a thoughtful, engaged, civically-minded, and thriving society.
-She received her M.S.Ed. in Higher Education from the University of Pennsylvania and her B.A. in English Literature from Muhlenberg College.
-Outside of her work at Penn, she enjoys knitting, sewing, and other textile work, reading, and weekend hikes in the Wissahickon.
+She received her M.S.S. in Clinical Social Work Practice from Bryn Mawr College, her M.S.Ed. in Higher Education from the University of Pennsylvania and her B.A. in English Literature from Muhlenberg College.
+In addition to her work at Penn, she serves as an outpatient therapist.

 Louis Tay, Founding Research Director, Purdue University